About the BA in Spanish Degree

 Spanish represents the primary language spoken by more than 400 million people in 22 countries around the world.
 The United States is now the second largest Spanish-speaking country in the world, second only to Mexico.
 The ability to speak another language and relate well in a variety of cultural contexts is an essential 21st century skill.

-This program is also offered as minor.Request Info Visit
+This program is also offered as a minor.Request Info Visit

 What Sets Cedarville Apart?

 Biblical WorldviewThe Bible is the authority for research and study in every class you'll take.

 Mentoring Christian FacultyYou'll be taught by highly-credentialed professors who want you to succeed.

 Top Placement RatesOur graduates achieve top career and grad school placement rates — 10% above the national average.